-Here we will refer to the template pattern as a "domain pattern" and the scene pattern as a "codomain pattern", in analogy to their role played with respect to the mapping function f.
-The $i^{th}$ point in the domain pattern is denoted $d_i$ , whereas the $k^{th}$ point in the codomain pattern is denoted $c_k$ .
-The Euclidean distance between $d_i$ and $d_j$ is denoted $y{ij}^d$ , and between $c_k$ and $c_l$ is denoted $y{kl}^c$ .
+Here, we will refer to the template pattern as a "domain pattern" and the scene pattern as a "codomain pattern" in analogy to their roles played with respect to the mapping function f.
+The ith point in the domain pattern is denoted by d_i , whereas the kth point in the codomain pattern is denoted by c_k .
+The Euclidean distance between d_i and d_j is denoted by y{ij}^d and that between c_k and c_l is denoted by y{kl}^c .

-The key idea for modeling point pattern matching as a weighted graph matching problem is as follows.
-Recall that an isometry exists between two point sets if and only if they have the same Euclidean Distance Matrix [53](EDM) under some permutation [54].
-Consequently, an isometry can be tested by comparing all the permutations of two EDMs entry-wise.
+The key idea for modeling point pattern matching as a weighted graph matching problem is as follows: Recall that an isometry exists between two point sets if and only if they have the same Euclidean Distance Matrix [55] (EDM) under some permutation [56].
+Consequently, an isometry can be tested by comparing all the permutations of two EDMs entrywise.
 In our case, we would like to handle inexact matching, which means we must also accommodate noisy situations and sets of different sizes.
-Thus, we define the matching problem as finding the map f that minimizes the cost under the constraint that the map is a function (many-to-one mapping).
-Here $U_T(f)$ is the "total" cost to be minimized (the reason for calling it "total" will be clear later), and $\mathcal{D}(\cdot, \cdot)$ is some dissimilarity measure between distances.
+Thus, we define the matching problem as finding the map f that minimizes the cost under the constraint that the map is a function (many-toone mapping).
+Here, $U_T(f)$ is the "total" cost to be minimized (the reason for calling it "total" will be clear later), and $\mathcal{D}(\cdot, \cdot)$ is some dissimilarity measure between distances.
 Note that the arguments of $\mathcal{D}(\cdot, \cdot)$ represent the entries in the EDMs under the permutation induced by f.

-$$U_T(f) = \sum{i=1}^T \sum{j=1}^T \mathcal{D}(y{ij}^d, y{f(i)f(j)}^c)$$ (1)
+$$U_T(f) = \sum{i=1}^T \sum{j=1}^T \mathcal{D}(y{ij}^d, y{f(i)f(j)}^c),$$ (1)

-This definition is equivalent (apart from f being many-to-one instead of one-to-one) to that of the weighted graph matching problem of [11], where edge weights are restricted to be relative Euclidean distances between points corresponding to the respective vertices embedded in $\mathbb{R}^n$ .
+This definition is equivalent (apart from f being manyto-one instead of one-to-one) to that of the weighted graph matching problem of [13], where edge weights are restricted to be relative Euclidean distances between points corresponding to the respective vertices embedded in \mathbb{R}^n .
 (Note that since all distances are taken into account, the graphs are fully connected.)
-Eq.
-(1) actually represents an instance of the quadratic assignment problem which, in general, is known to be NP-complete [11].
-Due to this graph matching formulation, we will refer to the "domain graph" $G_d$ and the "codomain graph" $G_c$ as the graph abstractions of the point sets.
+Equation (1) actually represents an instance of the quadratic assignment problem which, in general, is known to be NP-complete [13].
+Due to this graph matching formulation, we will refer to the "domain graph" G_d and the "codomain graph" G_c as the graph abstractions of the point sets.
 This gives the formulation of our problem as a "Euclidean" weighted graph matching problem.

-III.
-WEIGHTED GRAPH MATCHING AS A MAP PROBLEM IN A GRAPHICAL MODEL
+3 WEIGHTED GRAPH MATCHING AS A MAP PROBLEM IN A GRAPHICAL MODEL

-This problem can be further reformulated as finding a maximum probability (MAP) configuration in a probabilistic Graphical Model [55]-[58].
-Before presenting our formulation, we briefly review the main ideas about Graphical Models that will be required in our exposition.
+This problem can be further reformulated as finding a maximum probability (MAP) configuration in a probabilistic graphical model [57], [58], [59], [60].
+Before presenting our formulation, we briefly review the main ideas about graphical models that will be required in our exposition.

-A. Graphical Models
+3.1 Graphical Models